 Once the strategy is in place, focus on a learning architecture that will better support scaling.
 It’s important to have clarity about the varying needs and investment that will be required at different levels.
 The good news is, today there are many different forms of content available for organizational learning: licensed leadership content and materials from industry experts, outsourced delivery, books, and digital content.
 The bad news is, it usually isn’t well-organized, aligned, and packaged.

 Consider the following:

 - Satisfy the individual leader and create collective alignment.

 - Provide fast, bite-size solutions while allowing sufficient time to slow down and reflect.

 It’s vital to create a common leadership language around the critical skills for success linked to your strategy, regardless of the delivery model.
 Anchor the initiative in agreed-upon learning objectives at every level.

 Consider mixing outsourcing with insourcing for accelerating your leadership development.
 You may need to seek the support of an external partner to get you started, and then engage your internal team.
-Leverage your partner for certain groups (such as senior executives where deeper, more complex development is required), and then use your internal resources to scale down the development.
+Leverage your partner for certain groups (such as senior executives where deeper, more complex development is required), and then use your internal resources to scale down the development throughout the enterprise.

 Identify your internal facilitation talent outside of your regular internal trainers in HR.
 Also, think about involving business leaders who can cascade down the key leadership messages to their teams.
 This helps organizations to scale, while offering invaluable insights for team members.